kimmykokonut/R-P-Log/12-March.md

 * 1400 work on building React front end with Typescript to connect to GardenAPI, set up basic header and homepage
 * 1445 Working on create bed page to call api
 * 1530 changed garden properties, updated database, wrote api call, troubleshooting
+* 1600 switched to getall api call and build out dashboard, wip